Galaxy Spin Transition Driven by the Misalignments between the Protogalaxy Inertia and Initial Tidal Tensors: A Numerical Test

 Repeating the whole calculations but for the case of $r_{f}=8\bar{r}_{\rm vir}$, we examine how the spin alignment tendency and transition threshold change when ${\bf T}(z)$ is smoothed on the critical scale, the results of which are shown in Figures \ref{fig:align_z0_rfc}--\ref{fig:align_z1_rfc} and Table \ref{tab:bestfit2}.
-As expected, only the type I spin transition but no type II and III is found to occur on this scale.
-The critical scale $r_{f}=8\bar{r}_{\rm vir}$, on which $p(\tau)$ takes on the universal form, can also be regarded as the forbidden scale beyond which $\hat{\bf j}$ shows no tendency of being aligned with $\hat{\bf t}_{1}$, regardless of $m_{h}$ and $z$.
+As can be seen, only the type I but no type II and III spin transitions are found to occur on this scale, which supports the aforementioned claim that the alignments of $\hat{\bf j}$ with $\hat{\bf t}_{1}$ can be witnessed only if $r_{f}$ is smaller than the critical smoothing scale.
+We now suggest that the critical scale $r_{f}=8\bar{r}_{\rm vir}$, on which $p(\tau)$ takes on the universal form, should be regarded as the forbidden scale beyond which $\hat{\bf j}$ shows no tendency of being aligned with $\hat{\bf t}_{1}$, regardless of $m_{h}$ and $z$.
+Varying the lower cutoff of $m_{h}$ in the range of $[10.4, 10.6]$, we confirm that the final results are quite robust against the choice of the lower mass cut-off.
+We do not consider a lower cutoff $m_{h}\le 10.4$ for which the critical scale of $8\bar{r}_{\rm vir}$ drops below $0.4\,h^{-1}\,$Mpc.
+Given the particle resolution of the TNG300-1 simulations, the tidal fields smoothed on the scales lower than $r_{f}=0.4$ are likely to be quite noisy even on a larger number of grid points.